Apollo-Roboto/Apollo-Roboto.dev/content/_index.md

 # subAuthorText: Software Developer
 ---

-Welcome to my blog!
+Welcome to my little blog!

-I'm currently thinking really hard on the content I'll be posting on here and it should be coming soon.
-While waiting, checkout my [GitHub](https://github.com/Apollo-Roboto).
+I'm starting to have a few little things on here.
+Checkout the projects and posts page to see what I've been up to.
+And give a visit to my [GitHub](https://github.com/Apollo-Roboto)!